-- until March 31, 2015, and in the last fiscal year ended March 31, 2018, independent directors received Options in respect of 40,000 Class A common shares every year, except the Chairman of the Board who received Options in respect of 80,000 Class A common shares every year.
-Options granted to independent directors vest in equal proportions over a three-year period; - in fiscal years ended March 31, 2016 and 2017, independent directors received DSUs as part of the Corporation's long-term incentive compensation arrangement for its independent directors.
-The CCGC will make recommendations to the Board of Directors on the number of DSUs, if any, to be granted yearly to each independent director based on, among other factors, general market and economic conditions, the performance of the Corporation, the time devoted by the independent directors for their respective roles as director or member of any committee of the Board of Directors, peer group comparisons as well as recruitment, retention and motivation considerations;

-- during the fiscal year ended March 31, 2018, the Chairman of the Board of Directors received an annual fee of \$35,000 while the other independent directors received annual fees of \$16,500; - the Chair of each Board of Directors' Committee receives fees in an amount of \$8,000 per year; and - independent directors receive meeting fees of \$1,000 per day for each meeting of the Board of Directors and for each meeting of a Board of Directors' Committee; such amount is reduced to \$750 for meetings in which the director participates by telephone.
+- during the last two fiscal years, independent directors received Options in respect of 40,000 Class A common shares every year, except the Chairman of the Board who received Options in respect of 80,000 Class A common shares every year.
+Options granted to independent directors vest in equal proportions over a three-year period; - some independent directors received DSUs as part of the Corporation's long-term incentive compensation arrangement for its independent directors.
+The CCGC will make recommendations to the Board of Directors on the number of DSUs, if any, to be granted yearly to each independent director based on, among other factors, general market and economic conditions, the performance of the Corporation, the time devoted by the independent directors for their respective roles as director or member of any committee of the Board of Directors, peer group comparisons as well as recruitment, retention and motivation considerations.
+During the fiscal year ended March 31, 2019, the Corporation did not grant any DSUs pursuant to the DSU Plan to its NEOs nor its directors; - during the fiscal year ended March 31, 2019, the Chairman of the Board of Directors received an annual fee of \$35,000 while the other independent directors received annual fees of \$16,500; - the Chair of each Board of Directors' Committee receives fees in an amount of \$8,000 per year; and - independent directors receive meeting fees of \$1,000 per day for each meeting of the Board of Directors and for each meeting of a Board of Directors' Committee; such amount is reduced to \$750 for meetings in which the director participates by telephone.